Boomaa23/open-ds/README.md

         packet stream, and methods to reset the elements should connection to the remote (RoboRIO/FMS) stop.

 Make sure that naming schemes are followed.
 Add another integer entry to the array in `DisplayEndpoint:getValidProtocolYears()` when all four main classes have been created.
 This will allow the selection of the new protocol by the user.
-Put it first if it should be default.
+Put it first if it should be default.-->